 - A. Purpose.
 All materials and installations covered by the Irrigation Code shall be inspected by the governing agency to verify compliance with the Irrigation Code. - B. Rough inspections.
 Rough inspections will be performed throughout the duration of the installation.
 These inspections will be made by the governing agency to ensure that the installation is in compliance with the design intent, specifications, and the Irrigation Codes.
-Inspections will be made on the following items at the discretion of the governing agency: - 1.
-Sprinkler layout and spacing: This inspection will verify that the irrigation system design is accurately installed in the field.
+Inspections will be made on the following items at the discretion of the governing agency: - Sprinkler layout and spacing: This inspection will verify that the irrigation system design is accurately installed in the field.
 It will also provide for alteration or modification of the system to meet field conditions.
-To pass this inspection, sprinkler/emitter spacing should be within $\pm$ 5 percent of the design spacing.
+To pass this inspection, sprinkler/emitter spacing should be within ± 5 percent of the design spacing. - Pipe installation depth: All pipes in the system shall be installed to depths as previously described in this code.